 Online Courtroom for Registered Users

-eCourtroom is a an online courtroom used by Judges and Judicial Registrars to assist with the management and hearing of some matters before the Federal Court of Australia or Federal Circuit Court of Australia.
+eCourtroom is a an online courtroom used by Judges and Judicial Registrars to assist with the management and hearing of some matters before the Federal Court of Australia or Federal Circuit and Family Court of Australia.

 Such matters include:

 - ex parte applications for substituted service in bankruptcy proceedings